-Ask who created opportunities so they could run on their own.
+Ask who at home in the past week created opportunities so they could run on their own.
 Let the students raise their hands and report about marking off courses at home or being permitted to be dropped off so they could walk part of the way to school.
 Find out how many walked to school.
 Recognize and applaud them.

-Then tell the students to do a few laps.
+Then tell the students to do a

+few laps.
 Tell them they've got five minutes - "GO!"
 If you have no aide, this will be a good time to record the weekly totals and post them on the wall poster.